lange-l/NN_analysis/README.md

 Analysis:

 01_yc_prepro
--add columns for det and loc task with sdt labels (hit, miss, correct rejection, false alarm) -filter out trials where on either task no button was pressed or response time was > 5 s or < 0.15 s
+-add columns for det and loc task with sdt labels (hit, miss, correct rejection, false alarm)\n -filter out trials where on either task no button was pressed or response time was > 5 s or < 0.15 s

 02_yc_excl